bbfrederick/picachooser/docs/usage.rst

 melodicomp handles a slightly different task - its job is to allow for rapid comparison of two melodic analyses.
-In this case, you want to match components between the two analyses (the chances that you'll get the same components in the same order between two analyses is basicaly zero, so you need to match them up).
+In this case, you want to match components between the two analyses (the chances that you'll get the same components in the same order between two analyses is basically zero, so you need to match them up).
 We do this with a spatial cross-correlation - higher cross-correlation means the the components look more like each other.
 This works surprisingly well.
 We then display